19zgunther/EasyGL/README.md

 # EasyGL
 A library built on webgl which makes rendering 3d objects and scenes quick and easy to do.
 Use predefined shapes or make your own (vertex & indice form), and easily move and arrange them and the camera in 3D space.

+Go to https://zgunther.com/easyGL/easyGL.html to view a few live demos!

 ## Requirements To Run
 - webgl-capable browser (most current browsers)
 - Simply include myMath.js, easyGL.js, and fpc.js (optinal) in your project!